dired-ufla/coursestats/README.md

 ## Releases

+- v2.8: in this version, users may see a list of created, used or non-used courses.
-- v2.7.6: in this version, the course module updates are taken into account .
+- v2.7.6: in this version, the course module updates are taken into account.
 - v2.7.5: in this version, the plugin does not consider hidden courses anymore.
 - v2.7: this version fixes some security issues as well as includes new features, such as "category statistics" and "export to CSV" functionality
 - v2.6.1: this version fixes an error regarding the amount of courses